XolaniBoloko-Git/Demo-repo/README.md

 ## Subheader

-This is text uynder the sub header!
+This is text under the sub header!